chanhi2000/CS233/lect/lect01.md

 ## BOOLEAN FUNCTIONS SUMMARY
 -  We can interpret high and low voltages as true and false.
 -  A Boolean variable can be either 1 or 0.
 -  AND, OR, and NOT are the basic Boolean opera1ons.
--   We can express Boolean func1ons in many ways:
+-  We can express Boolean functions in many ways:
 	- Expressions, truth tables, circuits, and HDL code
 	- These are different representa+ons for equivalent things